It was a long time coming, but late into his career English football finally became acquainted with the unique genius of Marcelo Bielsa.

 He was haunched on the touchline as a young Mauricio Pochettino ‘tripped’ Michael Owen to concede a penalty at the 2002 World Cup as his much-fancied Argentina side lost 1-0 to England.

-And his Chile side, playing a 3-3-1-3, caught the eye at the 2010 World Cup, in spite of their group-stage exit, giving eventual champions Spain a real test.
+And his Chile side, playing a 3-3-1-3, caught the eye at the 2010 World Cup.
+They suffered a group-stage exit but gave eventual champions Spain a real test.

 But Bilbao was Bielsa’s first real stint in European football, save for a short-lived spell at Espanyol cut short after he was offered the Argentina job.
 It was long before noted Bielsistas Pochettino and Pep Guardiola would arrive in the Premier League, alongside Jurgen Klopp, to make aggressive pressing commonplace in English football.